 On April 25, 2015, we were happy to welcome nearly 450 family, friends and fellow Schuhplattlers from around the country to help us mark our 90th Anniversary at an evening banquet.
 We followed this special event with a Frühschoppen the next morning at one of our favorite biergartens in Philadelphia, Frankford Hall.
 We were so grateful to be able to celebrate with so many people, and it is a weekend many of our members will never forget!

-Over the past ninety-four years, the Gebirgstrachten-Verein Almrausch has occupied a very special place in the Delaware Valley Community.
+Over the past ninety-six years, the Gebirgstrachten-Verein Almrausch has occupied a very special place in the Delaware Valley Community.
 Our Verein, formed out of friendships of young German and Austrian immigrants, has acted as ambassadors of goodwill for the City of Philadelphia and for the German-American community at large.
 We are a thriving Verein, which includes third and fourth generation Trachtler who share a common goal to preserve and promote Bavarian dance, music and tradition.

 Treu dem alten Brauch!